alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 ## Building timing adapter with custom options

-The sources also contains the configuration for a timing adapter utility for the Ethos-U55 driver.
+The sources also contains the configuration for a timing adapter utility for the Ethos-U55 NPU driver.
 The timing adapter allows the platform to simulate user provided memory bandwidth and latency constraints.

-The timing adapter driver aims to control the behavior of two AXI buses used by Ethos-U55.
+The timing adapter driver aims to control the behavior of two AXI buses used by Ethos-U55 NPU.
 One is for SRAM memory region and the other is for flash or DRAM.
 The SRAM is where intermediate buffers are expected to be allocated and therefore, this region can serve frequent R/W traffic generated by computation operations while executing a neural network